mcharouk/aws/Certification/advanced_architecture.md

 # Amazon Detective

-* security investigation service that helps analyze, investigate, and identify the root cause of security findings or suspicious activities in AWS environments
+* Security investigation service that helps analyze, investigate, and identify the root cause of security findings or suspicious activities in AWS environments
 * Collects data from (not exhaustive)
   *  CloudTrail logs
   *  VPC Flow Logs